dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

       v[key] = append(v[key], value)
   }
 ```
-It exposes its representation as a map but also provides methods to simplify access to the map, whose values are slices of strings—it’s a *multimap*.
+It exposes its representation as a map but also provides methods to simplify access to the map, whose values are slices of strings; it’s a *multimap*.
 Its clients can use its intrinsic operators (`make`, slice literals, `m[key]`, and so on), or its methods, or both, as they prefer:
 ```go
 // gopl.io/ch6/urlvalues